-The proposed project is the best alternative to provide housing that is urgently needed to meet current demand as well as projected demand for 2019-20 and beyond.
-Without additional housing, the San Diego campus will be unable to meet demand from single upper division undergraduate students.
-Please refer to Attachment 4 for more detailed information regarding alternatives considered.
+The proposed project is the best alternative to provide housing that is urgently needed to meet current demand as well as projected demand through 2022-23 and beyond.
+Without additional housing, the San Diego campus will be unable to meet demand from upper division undergraduate students.
+Please refer to Attachment 5 for more detailed information regarding alternatives considered.